 3. Iron Rich Foods

 It's a common misconception that you need to eat meat in order to get sufficient iron.
-However, plant sources of iron are among the most bioavailable and easy to digest, including:

 - Green leafy vegetables

 - Black cherries